IIT-code-path-app/project-codepath/README.md

 - **Mobile:** This app would be only developed for mobile.
 Functionality would only be limited to IOS.
 - **Story:** Analyzes users food choices, and connects them to other reicpes.
 The user can then decide to favorite the recipe to use or to add comments about the recipe.
 - **Market:** Any individual could choose to use this app but it mainly target for people who want to llok at recipes of cooking new dishes.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how often they want to cook or to look at recipes for food.
+They can also use it to look at food and the ones other people created
-- **Scope:** First we would start with a blank user, then perhaps they could follow certain people.
+- **Scope:** First we would start with a new user, then perhaps they want to edit their profile by postin.
+They can look for food based off ingredients, time it takes, or skill level of the recipes.

 ## Product Spec